bluepintail/bluepintail.github.io/_posts/2020-10-20-medalla-3-network-stress.md

 ![png](/assets/images/medalla-3-network-stress_files/medalla-3-network-stress_14_0.png)

-## Block Production Metrics (Empty Slots and Lost Blocks)
+## Block Production Metrics (Empty Slots and Orphaned Blocks)
 Apart from validators' performance on their attestation duties, we can also look at how validators perform as block producers.
 According to the eth2 spec, one validator is selected to produce a block at each slot.
 However for various reasons the validator might fail to do so, or might produce a block that is invalid.

 Another possibility is that the assigned validator does produce a block, but it does no propagate to the rest of the network quickly enough to be included in the canonical chain.
-This block is then descrined as "orphaned" or perhaps more accurately "sterile", since its line of .
+This block is then descrined as "orphaned".
 Equivalently, the block is *non-canonical*, as it did not become part of the finalised chain.

-The set of orphaned blocks is generally subjective — in theory there might be a lost block for every empty slot.
+The set of orphaned blocks is generally subjective — in theory there might be an orphaned block for every empty slot.
 In practice there will be slots for which no block was ever produced (for example because the validator assigned to produce it was unresponseive).
-The lost blocks included the `chaind` database are those which were available to the beacon node which collected them.
-Different nodes in different parts of the network may have been able to collect other lost blocks which ultimately were not propagated throughout the whole network.
+The orphaned blocks included the `chaind` database are those which were available to the beacon node which collected them.
+Different nodes in different parts of the network may have been able to collect other orphaned blocks which ultimately were not propagated throughout the whole network.

-Nonetheless, counts of empty slots
+Nonetheless, counts of both empty slots and orphaned blocks can serve as another metric for network health.
+Since a maximum of only 32 blocks is produced each epoch, these metrics are much coarser than the attestation metrics we considered above (by contrast thousands of attestations may be produced each epoch).

+For empty slots, we can use look at the attestation duties to determine which validator had been assigned to produce a block.
+As with the previous metrics, we can then exclude unresponsive validators to see if this gives us a clearer picture.

-<details><summary><code>input 10</code></summary>
+<details><summary><code>input 9</code></summary>

 ```python
 # count orphaned blocks